-Taylor was born in Heywood, Lancashire, and now lives in
+Taylor was born in Heywood, Lancashire, and lived in

 the Wirral.
-He is a chartered civil and structural engineer,
+He was a chartered civil and structural engineer,

 a pistol, rifle and shotgun shooter, instructor/student

 in aikido, and an 'enthusiastic and loud but bone-jarringly

 inaccurate' piano player.
 He died in 2023, age 85.